wof2/emeocv/README.md

       -s <n> : Sleep n milliseconds after processing of each image (default=1000).
       -v <l> : Log level.
 One of DEBUG, INFO, ERROR (default).

-clone my google Spreadsheet and paste your own CSV to get nice diagrams and a pivot table: https://docs.google.com/spreadsheets/d/1ENgyxMoM0D1TPhFQw3DrsRWjOFa0U0sc-wnM41yUeaI/edit?usp=sharing.
+Clone my google Spreadsheet and paste your own CSV to get nice diagrams and a pivot table: https://docs.google.com/spreadsheets/d/1ENgyxMoM0D1TPhFQw3DrsRWjOFa0U0sc-wnM41yUeaI/edit?usp=sharing.

-There is a tutorial that explains use case and function of the program:
+There is a tutorial that explains use case and function of the original program:
 [OpenCV practice: OCR for the electricity meter](https://www.mkompf.com/cplus/emeocv.html) or [OpenCV Praxis: OCR für den Stromzähler](https://www.kompf.de/cplus/emeocv.html) (in german language).